AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 - Updating any code references to the old tier names
 - Testing plan creation, upgrades, and renewals with the new tier structure

+## February 26, 2025 - Email Sending Improvements Implementation

+**Context:** After diagnosing the email sending issues, we needed to implement the planned improvements to ensure reliable email delivery for user registration, password resets, and notifications.

+**Decision:** Implement the comprehensive email system improvements outlined in the email_implementation.md plan.

+**Rationale:** Reliable email delivery is critical for user verification, password resets, and notifications.
+The implemented improvements enhance reliability, error handling, and diagnostic capabilities, ensuring a better user experience.

+**Implementation:** Successfully implemented the following improvements:
+- Added diagnostic endpoints for testing email functionality (`/test-email` and `/verify-email-templates`)
+- Enhanced error logging throughout the email sending process with detailed event types and context
+- Implemented retry logic with exponential backoff for transient failures
+- Added template verification functionality to ensure templates exist and can be rendered
+- Added email configuration validation at startup to catch configuration issues early
+- Updated the email service to use the improved email sending functions with retry logic

+**Results:** The email system now has improved reliability, better error handling, and diagnostic capabilities to quickly identify and resolve any future issues.
+Users are now receiving registration confirmation emails and other notifications reliably.

 ## February 26, 2025 - Email Sending Diagnostic and Implementation Plan

 **Context:** Users are not receiving registration confirmation emails when registering with an email address like rocchi.b.a@gmail.com.
 This issue affects the user experience and prevents proper account verification.